mongodb/specifications/source/transactions/tests/README.rst

 that no new bugs have been introduced related to arbiters.)

 Load each YAML (or JSON) file using a Canonical Extended JSON parser.
-The parser MUST preserve the order of keys in dictionaries.

 Then for each element in ``tests``: